EsphielV/odin-recipes/README.md

 I already have prior experience in HTML and CSS, but I refrained from using concepts that wasn't taught.

-Will Definitely update this once I finish the course.
+Will definitely update this once I finish the course.